 County governments are responsible for planning effective transportation systems.
-Williamson County, the 12th fastest growing large county in the nation, has experienced tremendous growth and current population projections show that this will continue.
+Williamson County, the 12th fastest growing large county in the nation, has experienced tremendous growth.
+Between 2010 and 2019, the number of people in the County increased by 39.8%.
+It is estimated that by 2050, the County's population is projected to almost triple and surpass 1.5 million people.
+Current population projections show that this trend will continue.

 This growth necessitates advanced planning to better serve the increased number of residents, visitors, and vehicles in the County.
-This corridor was selected for study because it is in or near areas of development where more connection and mobility options will eventually be needed.
-By planning ahead, we can best coordinate with property owners, businesses, and the community, in order to safely and effectively accommodate existing and future transportation needs.
-Preserving the corridor for a future road, before development occurs, allows the County to be fiscally responsible by working with willing sellers and developers before land is developed.
-This also minimizes impacts to businesses and homes because the corridor is preserved before more structures are built.
-Additionally, studying and preserving right of way (ROW) now will benefit taxpayers as the County can acquire from willing sellers before property is developed and costs increase.
+This corridor was selected for study because it is in or near areas of development where more safe connection and mobility options will eventually be needed.
+By planning ahead, we can best coordinate with property owners, businesses, and the community, in order to safely and effectively accommodate transportation needs.
+Preserving the corridor for a future road before development occurs allows the County to be fiscally responsible by working with willing sellers before property values make it cost prohibitive for improvements.
+Preserving ROW now also minimizes impacts to businesses and homes because the corridor is preserved before more structures are built.

 Additionally, another portion of the Taylor Loop, Chandler Road Phase 3B, opened in December of 2012 and extended the road from CR 368/369 to Hwy 95, improving connectivity between eastern and western Williamson County.
-The extension enabled drivers to get from anywhere in Taylor to IH-35 in less than 30 minutes, providing connectivity to other nearby cities.
+The extension enabled drivers to get from anywhere in Taylor to I-35 in less than 30 minutes, providing connectivity to other nearby cities.
 This new phase will also provide better access to the City of Taylor itself by improving mobility.
 It will allow people to more easily visit places like the Williamson County Expo Center, attend festivals, shop on main street and enjoy other activities that Taylor has to offer.
 This final phase of the project will extend Chandler Road east to FM 619 and south to US 79, completing connectivity around the City of Taylor and providing quicker access to schools, businesses, and other major roadways.

-3. What is the timeline for the Chandler Road Extension Planning & Preservation Study?
+3. What is the timeline for the Chandler Road Extension Planning & ROW Preservation Study?

-The County has hired an engineering firm to identify environmental constraints, solicit public input, and identify route options.
-The project team is starting to meet with potentially impacted property owners to provide them opportunities for input and allow them to plan for the future.
-The County then plans to have the ROW footprint set summer 2021.
+The County hired an engineering firm to identify environmental constraints, solicit public input, and identify route options.
+The study team is starting to meet with potentially impacted property owners to provide them opportunities for input and allow them to plan for the future.
+The County plans to have the ROW footprint set by mid-2021.

-4. What is the study process for Chandler Road Extension Preservation & Planning Study?
+4. What is the study process for Chandler Road Extension Preservation & ROW Planning Study?